-For those who don’t speak a word of German, arriving in Berlin, just like in any other Germany city I believe, can be a bit scary, with all those weird and long words that you wonder how it is possible to pronunce them without taking a breath in the middle, but once you get used to it, you realise everything is very simple.
+For those who don’t speak a word of German, arriving in Berlin, just like in any other Germany city I believe, can be a bit scary, with all those weird and long words that you wonder how it is possible to pronounce them without taking a breath in the middle, but once you get used to it, you realize everything is very simple.

 3 Days in Berlin as a Beginner

-Well, there is nothing much to do in the Gendarmenmarkt platz, but the buildings are worth a view.
-In the center you will find the Concert Hall and the German and French churches in its sides.
+Well, there is nothing much to do in the Gendarmenmarkt Platz, but the buildings are worth a view.
+In the center, you will find the Concert Hall and the German and French churches on its sides.

 Following the avenue Zimmerstraße, in a walk distance there is the Topography of Terror, a center for documentation of Nazi crimes, built in the same site were headquarters of Gestapo and SS used during the Nazi regime.
 The entrance is free.

 Close to the Topography of Terror is the famous Potsdamer Platz, an important square and traffic intersection.
 The place needed to be completely rebuilt after the Second World War.